ryanlee588/my_first_go_web_scraper/README.md

 ## Description

 ```
 A Web scraper for techncrunch using Golang.
-Quick personal project to learn basic Goland syntax and web scraper functionalities
+Quick personal project to learn basic Golang\n syntax and web scraper functionalities
 ```

 ## To use